 3.1 The information we collect and process about you in the ways mentioned above include personal information such as:

-(a) your name, address, email address and other contact information (including details of your social media accounts/profiles);
+(a) your name, address, email address, photograph and other contact information (including details of your social media accounts/profiles);

 (b) information you enter onto our website;